ebuhle/LCRchumIPM/analysis/R/LCRchumIPM_analysis.md

 <img src="LCRchumIPM_analysis_files/figure-html/plot_SR_SMS_BH-1.png" width="50%" style="display: block; margin: auto;" />

+**Figure 1: **Estimated Beverton-Holt spawner-recruit relationship (A, B) and intrinsic productivity (C) and capacity (D) parameters for the multi-population IPM.
+Thin lines correspond to each of 12 populations of Lower Columbia chum salmon; thick lines represent hyper-means across populations.
+In (A, B), each curve is a posterior median and the shaded region represents the 90% credible interval of the hyper-mean curve (uncertainty around the population-specific curves is omitted for clarity).

 Now do the same for the Ricker model.

 <img src="LCRchumIPM_analysis_files/figure-html/plot_SR_SMS_Ricker-1.png" width="50%" style="display: block; margin: auto;" />

+**Figure 2: **Estimated Ricker spawner-recruit relationship (A, B) and intrinsic productivity (C) and capacity (D) parameters for the multi-population IPM.
+Thin lines correspond to each of 12 populations of Lower Columbia River chum salmon; thick lines represent hyper-means across populations.
+In (A, B), each curve is a posterior median and the shaded region represents the 90% credible interval of the hyper-mean curve (uncertainty around the population-specific curves is omitted for clarity).

 The Ricker model is more biologically plausible, so let's proceed with that model for now.
 Here are the fits to the spawner data:

 <img src="LCRchumIPM_analysis_files/figure-html/plot_spawners_SMS_Ricker-1.png" width="100%" style="display: block; margin: auto;" />

+**Figure 3: **Observed (points) and estimated spawner abundance for Lower Columbia River chum salmon populations.
+The posterior median (solid gray line) is from the multi-population IPM.
+Posterior 90% credible intervals indicate process (dark shading) and observation (light shading) uncertainty.

 And here are the fits to the much sparser smolt data:

 <img src="LCRchumIPM_analysis_files/figure-html/plot_smolts_SMS_Ricker-1.png" width="100%" style="display: block; margin: auto;" />

+**Figure 4: **Observed (points) and estimated smolt abundance for Lower Columbia River chum salmon populations.
+The posterior median (solid gray line) is from the multi-population IPM.
+Posterior 90% credible intervals indicate process (dark shading) and observation (light shading) uncertainty.

 We can examine how the model partitions shared interannual fluctuations between the two life-stage transitions...

 <img src="LCRchumIPM_analysis_files/figure-html/plot_phi_SMS_Ricker-1.png" width="50%" style="display: block; margin: auto;" />

+**Figure 5: **Estimates of shared (ESU-level) process errors from the multi-population IPM fitted to Lower Columbia River chum salmon data.
+The top panel shows the shared anomalies around the Ricker spawner recruit function, and the bottom panel shows the average SAR.

 # Forecasts